CtrlC-Root/mdcs-old/README.md

 The Modular Distributed Control System is a framework and set of components built with the framework for assembling a soft real-time distributed control system.

+## Documentation

+There is high-level architecture, framework, and component documentation in the `doc` directory.
+A good place to start is the [architecture documentation](doc/Architecture.md).
+There is also a [project roadmap](ROADMAP.md) that shows what functionality has been already implemented and what still needs to be done.

 ## Framework

 Reusable libraries for implementing components.